comptech-winter-school/coal-composition-control/docs/vision_document/vision_document.md

 It should answer the following question:

-- What is it?
+- What is the product?
-- What is it for?
+- What is the purpose of the product?
-- How to install and run?
+- How to use the product?

 ## System Requirements Specification

+**N/A yet**

 ## User's Guide

+**N/A yet**

 ## Help

-WEB interface should have:
+The WEB interface should have:

 - Tooltips
 - Popup hints